allinurl/goaccess/README.md

 process of creating a static report.
 Only `--real-time-html` is needed to make it real-time.

+The General panel displays `Total Requests / Req/s` while following live logs.
+The request rate is sampled once per second from changes in Total Requests and starts after the initial import, so historical parsing speed is not reported as live traffic. `--html-refresh` controls how often those samples reach the browser, not the sampling window itself.

     # goaccess access.log -o /usr/share/nginx/html/your_site/report.html --real-time-html

 To view the report you can navigate to `http://your_site/report.html`.